The $100,000 UX of ... Bulls?

 Making It Theirs

-By now, the system worked.
-But for it to feel real, it had to look and behave like something built for Alta, not dropped in from outside.
+The system finally worked as intended.
+But to truly feel like it belonged, it needed to look and behave like something built by Alta, not something dropped in from outside.

 Making It Theirs

-By now, the system worked.
-But for it to feel real, it had to look and behave like something built for Alta, not dropped in from outside.
+The system finally worked as intended.
+But to truly feel like it belonged, it needed to look and behave like something built by Alta, not something dropped in from outside.

 Making It Theirs

-By now, the system worked.
-But for it to feel real, it had to look and behave like something built for Alta, not dropped in from outside.
+The system finally worked as intended.
+But to truly feel like it belonged, it needed to look and behave like something built by Alta, not something dropped in from outside.

 Making It Theirs